 Although my ME is not as severe as some patients I know of, it is completely disabling.

 A couple of well known cases of people with severe ME are:

 His father is Dr. Ronald W. Davis, PhD, Professor of Biochemistry and Genetics and Director of the Stanford Genome Technology Center.
-Dr. Davis has worked for years now to help find a cure for his son before it is too late.

 This is what happens when my ME is active: